influxdata/docs-v2/content/influxdb/cloud/process-data/common-tasks/downsample-data.md

 ## Things to consider
 - If there is a chance that data may arrive late, specify an `offset` in your task options long enough to account for late-data.
-- If running a task against a bucket with a finite retention policy, do not schedule tasks to run too closely to the end of the retention policy.
+- If running a task against a bucket with a finite retention period, do not schedule tasks to run too closely to the end of the retention period.
-  Always provide a "cushion" for downsampling tasks to complete before the data is dropped by the retention policy.
+  Always provide a "cushion" for downsampling tasks to complete before the data is dropped by the retention period.